 Everyone Deserves a Home

-According to the National Institute to End Homelessness, over 7,600 Nevadans experience homelessness on any given day, with nearly 20% being children and teens.
-Our Keys to Greater program donates a portion of the revenue from every new mortgage or refinance to community nonprofit organizations that address homelessness, which has resulted in over $177,100 donated since launching in 2021.
+According to the National Alliance to End Homelessness, over 7,600 Nevadans experience homelessness on any given night.
+GNM’s Keys to Greater program donates a portion of the revenue from every new mortgage or refinance to community nonprofit organizations that address homelessness, and since launching in 2021, over $200,000 has been donated!